backups-obsidian/backup-obsidian-2/100 study-notes/107 Design Patterns/Design Patterns - SOLID Principles.md

 > - Enterprise Pattern : Specification
 > - Illustration of Open Closed Principle is very well illustrated with the Specification pattern

+- The specification pattern uses a bunch of interfaces

+> [!tip] Try to remember the colour specification pattern.

+### Liskov Substitution Principle (L)